-Challenger bank Monzo quietly added Facebook’s Phil Hewinson to its roster of star hires earlier this summer, NS Tech can disclose.
+Challenger bank Monzo quietly added Facebook’s Phil Hewinson to its roster of star hires earlier this year, NS Tech can disclose.

 The former Facebook partnerships manager joined the fintech startup as head of partnerships at the end of May.

 Hewinson now leads Monzo’s efforts to build features in collaboration with other firms as it seeks to become a financial control centre.

 Since joining the company two months ago, he has met with more than 40 potential partners.

 “One of the biggest carrots for partners will be new user acquisition,” he said.
 “We’re looking for companies that have the same sort of values as us that can provide value to users.
 We’re really keen on targeting users in a highly relevant way.”

 The ambition is to surface offers at the right time and to make the purchase process as seamless as possible.

 “You can imagine an experience where you turn up at the airport and then you look in Monzo and there’s something asking you if you have travel insurance: ‘If not, click here’,” said Hewinson.

 Another option is linking up with utility providers.
 One of the first partnership tests set to be rolled out in the coming weeks is with Bulb, a renewable energy startup, Hewinson revealed.